Planting calendar

 Next 2 weeks

-- Pinch back basil and other herbs to encourage bushier growth
+- Pinch basil to encourage bushier growth

 FAQs